sharika100/belong-inclusive-learning/README.md

 # 👩‍💻 Team

-IEEE IncluCode 2026 Buildathon Project
+IEEE IncluCode 2026 Buildathon Project by Staff Department of CSE Adi Shankara Institute of Engineering and Technology, Kalady, Ernakulam.

-Developed with ❤️ to empower teachers and create truly inclusive classrooms.
+Developed with ❤️ to empower teachers and create truly inclusive classrooms **from** a group of mothers who are teachers.

 ---